 I’m not sure I’ve ever been this excited about making a meal plan before, friends.
-My January Meal Plan was not one I was thrilled to work my way through — we were having a “No Spend January” and while I was still buying groceries as we needed them, a big goal was to clear out the freezers.
-Needless to say, I was looking forward to February’s 28 Day Meal Plan about a week in.
+My January Meal Plan was not one it thrilled me to work my way through — we were having a “No Spend January” and while I was still buying groceries as we needed them, a big goal was to clear out the freezers.
+I was looking forward to February’s 28 Day Meal Plan about a week in.

 This post contains affiliate links.
 If you make a purchase through the links, I may earn a small commission.
 I link these companies and products for informational purposes or because of their quality and not because of the commission I may or may not receive.

 Adding to my resentment of my freezer full of beef was this pretty little cookbook, The Weekday Lunches & Breakfasts Cookbook, which was given to me mid-January.
 I wanted to look through it immediately, but didn’t want to get excited while I was working my way through our inventory.

 Finally, FINALLY January 30th arrived, and I didn’t wait a single minute longer.
 I opened the cookbook and immediately used almost an entire stack of post-its marking recipes I wanted to try.
 Then I got to work on my meal plan.

 As always, I meal plan in 4 steps.

 Materials: paper, calendar, list of favorite recipes, and a cookbook (optional).

 Step 2: List the dates of the month

 For us, that’s pizza on Fridays and tacos on Tuesdays.
 It might be different for you, maybe Soup Saturday or Meatball Monday… it doesn’t need to be alliterate, but you get bonus points if it is.

 Using my favorite recipes list and cookbook, I fill in the rest of the days.